When Dave Hallet makes his morning rounds at Crane in Dalton he is continuing a tradition that goes back more than 200 years.

 Professionals from various local organizations are addressing these workforce issues, she said.

 "I think the right parties are at the table."

 Hallet originally attended Indiana State University, but left after two years to join the Navy, which is where he learned electronics.
 He married a Pittsfield native, then moved to the Berkshires in 1986.

 He started at Crane as an electronic technician, became the group leader for his shop, went on to become a systems specialist, and then a full engineer.
-He took classes, many in-house, and two years ago was promoted to full engineer.
-Now when Crane installs a new machine, Hallet collaborates with different departments to make it work.
-He might bring in vendors if the company is looking for a new inspection system.

 Some 20 years before Hallet came to the Berkshires, John Tatro left the Navy where he had been trained as an electronics technician, working on the navigation equipment of nuclear submarines in Scotland.

 Returning to Pittsfield in 1964, Tatro took a job spiking tracks for the railroad because he found "a recession (and) no jobs."